top of page

 One last note: this dish soap lathers up beautifully without much effort!
 If you're using a brush with it and finding your soap is not lathering very quickly or well, it could be that your brush is too abrasive and gouging the soap rather than working up a lather.
 My Pot Brush or Dish Brush work wonderfully for everyday use with this dish soap!

-For months after I began making this dish soap for our family to use, my husband actually enjoyed washing up the pots.
+For over a year after I began making this dish soap for our family to use, my husband actually enjoyed washing up the pots.
 Here's hoping you have some happy washing ahead of you as well!

 (As always, other than links to my own products, the links included in this post will bring you to more information, not where to buy a product.)